awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 ## Onboarding guide<a name="on-boarding-guide"></a>

-You must configure your AWS account and AWS services to use the AWS Marketplace Commerce Analytics Service\.
-First, you configure AWS account\(s\) with the correct permissions\.
-Next, you configure an Amazon S3 bucket for the data to be delivered to\.
-Finally, you configure Amazon SNS to send notifications when data is delivered\.
+You must configure your AWS account and AWS services to use the AWS Marketplace Commerce Analytics Service:
++ First, you configure your AWS account with the correct permissions\.
++ Next, you configure an Amazon S3 bucket for the data to be delivered to\.
++ Finally, you configure Amazon SNS to send notifications when data is delivered\.

- AWS Marketplace **strongly** recommends using IAM roles to sign in to the AWS Marketplace Management Portal rather than using your root account credentials\.
+ AWS Marketplace **strongly** recommends using AWS Identity and Access Management \(IAM\) roles to sign in to the AWS Marketplace Management Portal rather than using your root account credentials\.
 See [Policies and permissions for AWS Marketplace sellers](detailed-management-portal-permissions.md) for specific IAM permissions for AWS Marketplace Commerce Analytics Service permissions\.
 See [Create IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html#intro-identity-users) for details\.
 By creating individual IAM users for people accessing your account, you can give each IAM user a unique set of security credentials\.
 You can also grant different permissions to each IAM user\.
 If necessary, you can change or revoke an IAM user's permissions any time\.

 ### Create a destination Amazon S3 bucket<a name="create-a-destination-amazon-s3-bucket"></a>

 The Commerce Analytics Service delivers the data you request to an Amazon S3 bucket that you specify\.
 If you don't have an Amazon S3 bucket or you want to create an Amazon S3 bucket specifically for this data, guidance can be found at [How do I Create an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/UG/CreatingaBucket.html)\.
 If you already have an Amazon S3 bucket to use, proceed to the next step\.

-### Create an Amazon SNS topic for response notifications<a name="create-an-amazon-sns-topic-for-response-notifications"></a>
+### Configure an Amazon SNS topic for response notifications<a name="create-an-amazon-sns-topic-for-response-notifications"></a>

 The Commerce Analytics Service delivers response notifications using Amazon SNS\.
-The service publishes messages to this topic to notify you when your data sets are available or if an error occurred\.
+The service publishes messages to this topic to notify you when your datasets are available or if an error occurred\.
 If you don't have an Amazon SNS topic configured for this service, configure one now\.
 Guidance can be found at [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html)\.
 If you already have an Amazon SNS topic for this purpose, proceed to the next step\.

- Record the topic Amazon Resource Name \(ARN\) for the topic you created, as it will be required to call the service\.
+ Record the topic Amazon Resource Name \(ARN\) for the topic you created, because it will be required to call the service\.

 ### Enroll in the Commerce Analytics Service program<a name="enroll-in-the-commerce-analytics-service-program"></a>

-The Commerce Analytics Service accesses the Amazon S3 bucket and Amazon SNS topic once you configure the service with the ARN for the topic and name of the bucket\.
+The Commerce Analytics Service accesses the Amazon S3 bucket and Amazon SNS topic after you configure the service with the ARN for the topic and name of the bucket\.

 **To enable access**